COPS, FIREMEN AND OTHER CIVIL SERVICE WORKERS DO NOT HAVE TO LOSE HALF THEIR PENSIONS IN DIVORCE

 In another action an officer walked away with over one half million dollars he had saved during the course of the marriage.

 The Majauskas formula is not law.
-Regardless of how much Judges follow it.
+Regardless of how much a Judge follows it.
 It is however case law that most courts follow without exception.
-Yet as it is not law, there are sometimes ways around it.
+Yet as it is not law.
+You need an attorney to stand up to the judge and fight for what is yours.
+An equitable distribution means “what is fair”, not “what is equal”.
+This is something that your attorney may not forget.

 If you have time vested in the Job and are going through a divorce, notwithstanding that no promises can be or have been made, you should seek an attorney who is well versed in this area of the law and has demonstrated to the Court that Majauskas is not applicable in all cases.
 It is your pension, you worked for it.
 The same applies with the Variable Supplement and the Union Annuity.
-Why should you give it to an ex-spouse?
+Why should you give it to a future ex-spouse without fighting for what you earned?

 There are times (depending on the facts of the case) that this formula is not appropriate.

 Hugh Ehrenzweig is a retired NYPD Lieutenant (OCID).
 Retired after 20 years on the Job.
-21 years practicing law in matrimonial, trial (various areas), disciplinary matters, and appellate attorney.
-He has also worked with the top personal injury firm and achieved success in that area.
-If you are contemplating a divorce, or are in need of legal assistance, call him and see if there is a way to save your pension, or assist you with other legal matters.
+21 years practicing law in matrimonial, trial (various areas), disciplinary matters, guardianship procedures, and appellate practice.
+He has also worked with the top personal injury firm and achieved tremendous success in that area.
+If you are contemplating a divorce, or are in need of legal assistance, call Ehrenzweig and see if there is a way to save your pension, or he assist you with other legal matters.
 No promises are made herein, but it has been done.
 It could be done for you.